Lampard is no Klopp: Chelsea manager doesn't have the CV to save himself from the sack | Goal.com

 Jurgen Klopp got plenty of time at Liverpool, of course, in what has become a blueprint for success at a failing super-club.

-The German finished eighth, fourth and fourth again before producing a team capable of winning the title in his third full season.
+The German finished eighth, fourth and fourth again before producing a team capable of winning the title in his fourth full season.

 However, Klopp had the CV to justify such a show of faith from his employers.
 The journey may have been long and finals were lost along the way but it was always clear that Liverpool were moving in the right direction.
 It was also obvious that every single person at the club believed in the manager.

 Chelsea believe in their behind-the-scenes structures.
-They know that they have a great academy and the recruitment is more successful than ever.
+They know that they have a great academy and their recruitment is more successful than ever.

 However, there are now understandable doubts over Lampard.
 They want to be patient with the manager but the kind of performance they produced in Tuesday night's 2-0 loss at Leicester City makes that difficult.